-Filling all of this out might be overwhelming at first, especially if you’re a baby in the business world – also known as a startup.
+Filling all of this out might be overwhelming at first, especially if you’re new to the business world – also known as a startup.
 Let’s define that a little bit further, shall we?
 How about this definition from Dave McClure: “A startup is a company that is confused about 1) what its product is, 2) who its customers are, and 3) how to make money.
 As soon as it figures out all three things, it ceases to be a startup and then becomes a real business.
 Except most times, that doesn’t happen”.

-First off we have to know what our audiences or customer segments are and what problems our solutions will solve for them.
+First off we have to know what our audiences or customer segments are, and what problems our solutions will solve for them.
 That is why we’ll start filling in the lean canvas from the two outer sides of the canvas: the problem and the customer segments.

-List 1 to 3 top problems your targeted customer segments have and describe them briefly.
-We cannot stress enough how important these two boxes are and how our entire focus in the very early stages of a startup should be on defining and validating these two components.
+List one to three top problems your targeted customer segments have and describe them briefly.
+We cannot stress enough how important these two boxes are, and how our entire focus in the very early stages of a startup should be on defining and validating these two components.
 On the one hand, they confirm the existence of the market we’ve set our sights on, while on the other hand, they certify that our solution is relevant to said market.

 All these elements should ideally be defined in terms of characteristics that allow us to reach our customer base via some channels, but also in numerical and monetary terms (market size and market value).
-Get down to it and narrow down the essential characteristics of each of your customer segments – what sets them apart?
+Get down to it and narrow down the essential characteristics of each of your customer segments.
+What sets them apart?
 First off, you’ll want to define who your early adopters will be, as those will be your first market and you depend on their adoption.
 Make sure your segmentation is as detailed as possible.

-Unique Value Proposition (aka UVP)
+3. Unique Value Proposition (aka UVP)

 If the problem you are trying to solve is indeed worth solving, you’re halfway there.
 Now all you have to do is formulate the UVP accordingly: make sure the difference you’re trying to point out is indeed valuable and desirable for your customer segments and make it convincing.
-Communicate bold and specifically what you’re all about – your early adopters are the ones who need to get the message right, loud and clear.
+Communicate boldly and specifically what you’re all about – your early adopters are the ones who need to get the message right, loud and clear.
 Your UVP should be a statement of what the exact benefit is for your customer, by using your product.
-Let them know how things will look like after you’ve solved their problem.
+Let them know what things will look like after you’ve solved their problem.

 As a startup, you often start with building an MVP – a Minimum Viable Product – as a first solution.
 An MVP is a proxy of the bigger solution, conveying the core value you are able to produce and putting it in front of your core audience (most likely a group of early adopters).
 It holds the answers to the fundamental questions of your business: what it’s about, who it’s for and how it’s going to solve the user’s needs.

 The product you want your user to use or buy is the essence of this entire deal.
-But there will be no deal at all, unless you figure out how to reach your customers.
-There is no such thing as free channels; if it’s not money you’re investing, it’s time and effort and ides.
+But there will be no deal at all unless you figure out how to reach your customers.
+There is no such thing as free channels; if it’s not money you’re investing, it’s time and effort and ideas.
 Marketing budgets will be somewhat hard to justify in this early stage of your venture.
 Still, there is no way around it.
 If people won’t hear about your products and/or services, there is no way your solution will get to the right people.
 It won’t get any funding and it won’t bring in any revenue.
-Think of how you could efficiently use outbound messaging, or indirect or referral channels.
+Think of how you could efficiently use outbound messaging, indirect or referral channels.

-Revenue streams and cost structure
+6. Revenue streams

-As the old story goes, if you don’t measure it you cannot control it and you won’t know if you actually got to where you wanted.
+As the old story goes, if you don’t measure it, you cannot control it and you won’t know if you actually got to where you wanted.
 This box is all about the implicit and explicit objectives you lay out in your startup and what you will measure by using what specific metrics.

 Depending on the development stage of your business, the risk factors and what you need to accomplish, these metrics will vary accordingly and change places in a hierarchy.
 But having a clear set of metrics that are clearly and actionably linked to the reality of your business is fundamental.
 Without them, most of the time you will not know if you are on the right track and whether you should speed up or push the breaks.

-How to use the lean canvas?
+How to use the lean canvas

-Sketch your initial canvases quickly with the info you have on hand.
+- Sketch your initial canvases quickly with the info you have on hand.
 Keep in mind that you should alway optimize.
 But for now, all you have are hypotheses that you need to carefully analyze in order to optimize in time.

-Sketch several canvases – there’s a reason for using the plural here.
+- Sketch several canvases – there’s a reason for using the plural here.

-A fantastically useful way to think about your business model is as an ongoing draft, never a finished product.
-So, start with a first draft of your Lean Canvas, as shaky as it will.
-Then, after some market feedback, update it to a second draft and so on.
+A fantastically useful way to think about your business model is as an ongoing draft, never as a finished product.
+So, start with a first draft of your Lean Canvas, as shaky as it might be.
+Then, after some market feedback, update it to a second draft, and so on.
 Keeping a different version of the canvas for each major update (so, not overwriting it) will allow you to clearly see progress or pivots (changes in direction for one or more components of your business model) and learn.
 Whatever steps you make in building your startup – learn.
 And use the order shown in the image below to fill the lean canvas out.

 The lean canvas is meant to be an organic, ever-evolving document, that you should optimize in time, over and over again.
 Your initial guesses might be right, just as well as they might be wrong.
 Don’t let this get you down, it’s how things work.
 Do your best in estimating and make sure you test everything you write down in your canvas.